-This course is a continuation of Stagecraft I with emphasis on theatrical lighting and sound.
+A continuation of Stagecraft I with emphasis on theatrical lighting and sound.
 Lab Fee: \$20.00

 DRAM 2336.
-Theatre Speech (3-3-0)
+Theatre Speech.
+(3-3-0)

 This course includes a study of the physiology and mechanics of effective voice production.
 Practice is provided in breath control, articulation, enunciation, pronunciation, and phonetics.
-(Students may register for either SPCH 1342 or DRAM 2336 but may receive credit for only one of the two.)
+(Students may register for either SPCH 1342 or DRAM 2336 but may receive credit for only one)